fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Stop-ServiceFabricChaos.md

 ```

 ## DESCRIPTION
-The **Stop-ServiceFabricChaos** cmdlet stops Chaos in the cluster.
+The **Stop-ServiceFabricChaos** cmdlet stops a Chaos run in the cluster.
+No new faults are induced from this point onward however any in flight faults will continue until they complete.
-For more information about Chaos in the Fault Analysis Service (FAS), see the [Start-ServiceFabricChaos](./Start-ServiceFabricChaos.md) cmdlet.
+For more information about Chaos, see the [Start-ServiceFabricChaos](./Start-ServiceFabricChaos.md) cmdlet.

 ## EXAMPLES